Sravankumar7384/Sravans-Frt-Beauty-Parlour/README.md

 IDE: VS-Code

-Note: Bot is deployed on index page
+Note: Bot is deployed on services page and also separate bot will be there.

 ### Industry :
 Health